Landmarks of frontier Holbrook

 — The restored 1882 Holbrook railroad depot that was the town’s focal point when Owens -- well-armed -- went by himself to the Blevins House with a warrant for Andy Blevins.

 — The Holbrook Cemetery where a tombstone marks the graves of the three outlaws Owens gunned down at the Blevins House.

 — A line of stone buildings south of the Holbrook depot that includes the infamous Bucket of Blood Saloon.

 — The 1898 Navajo County Courthouse where a planned public hanging of murderer George Smiley with fancy invitations drew scorn from President William McKinley as an unseemly spectacle.

 The courthouse museum includes a dank jail with some fascinating art/graffiti created by prisoners in the gray bar hotel.

 Hash Knife Pony Express ride

-A recent addition to Holbrook is quite surprising but very refreshing.
+A recent addition to Holbrook is surprising but quite refreshing.
 It's the Arizona Sake brewery that Japanese immigrant Atsuo Sakurai started in his wife's hometown.
 Arizona Sake won first place in an international sake competition in Tokyo and the award has boosted sales for the fledgling business.

 Arizona Sake is available in Holbrook at West End Liquors, Super Fuels and Hatch's Quick Stop.
 Also in dozens of shops and restaurants across Arizona.